AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 ### Templates

 The Templates panel is available to only administrators.
-Using this panel, and administrator can easily create and manage templates that can then be used by the authors.
+Using this panel, administrator can easily create and manage templates that can then be used by the authors.
 By default, the templates are categorized under *map* and *topic* type templates.

 ![](images/templates-panel_cs.png){width="550" align="left"}